nwthomas/programming-resources/tips/alumni-tips.md

 - "The best talks all have these things in common: Speaking is organized to sync with but not regurgitate visual materials, the talk goes in-depth about a specific thing (JSON Web Tokens, MongoDB Atlas, Resumes, Building a portfolio page with Gatsby, Testing Node applications with Jest, etc.), and it's tailored to the Lambda audience (i.e. people who know what a function is but might not know the time complexity of a nested for-loop)" - William Pelton

+### Productivity

+- "Get a schedule, and stick to it.
+But also be willing to adapt and be flexible with that schedule.
+Use Trello or Notion to plan out your week." - Ryan Boris

 ### Self-Assigned Studying

 - “Go beyond what the curriculum is.
 Don't bank on Lambda to be the end all.
 It is just scratching the surface.
 Stay curious and look up anything you hear that you don't know.” - Justin Kaseman